 - 1. Kattumu with her family.
 As the oldest child, Kattumu has the job of calling prayers early in the morning, which wakes up her Mum, Dad and younger sisters and brother. - 2.
 Kattumu takes the rubber bucket to fetch water for the family first thing in the morning. - 3.
 She goes to the well and draws water into containers for the family to use for drinking, cooking, washing and laundry. - 4.
 The whole family gets ready for work and school, washing, cooking and eating breakfast. - 5.
-Kattumu eats her breakfast. - 6.
-Kattumu puts on her school uniform and gets ready to go to school. - 7.
-Kattumu, her brother and her sister walk to school together. - 8.
+Kattumu eats her breakfast. - 7.
+Kattumu puts on her school uniform and walks to school with her brother and sister - 8.
 The school holds assembly in the compound before lessons start. - 9.
-Kattumu stands at the front with teachers when she helps lead the singing in assembly. - 10.
-At lunchtime, the children crowd around the woman who has come to sell them lunch. - 11.
+Kattumu stands at the front with teachers when she helps lead the singing in assembly.

+- 10. At lunchtime, the children crowd around the woman who has come to sell them lunch. - 11.
 Kattumu eats her lunch while other children watch, hoping that she will give them some. - 12.
 When she gets home from school, Kattumu helps her mother lean the rice nad cook dinner for the family. - 13.
 The children eat their dinner together. - 14.
 Kattumu, her brother and sister sit down to do their homework her little sister joins them even though she doesn't go to school. - 15.
 The children study by the light of a kerosene lamp.
-Kattumu helps the younger children. - 16.
-Kattumu goes to bed tired at the end of the day.
+Kattumu helps the younger children.

-Pictures available to download from website;
+Pictures available to